ChaseHCS/deeplearning-LLM-research/deeplearning-course-notes.md

 ![Image couldn't load](https://tcosmo.github.io/assets/H/Figure_1.png "Shannon Entropy")

 `Entropy` is a value of `1` when the probability is at `.5` and goes down as the probabilty becomes more certain.

 ### Finding min and max

 Finding a `min` and `max` of a vector is simple.
 The min is the lowest element while the max is the highest.
 The `arg min` is the location in the vector of the `min` and vice versa for the `arg max`.
 This is important to know so that we can locate the element with the highest `softmax` or probability.

+### Mean and variance

+`Mean` is a good way to find a number to represent a normal gaussian distro.